 - Create quizlets (have students make their own or you could make some for them to use)

 - Make flash cards (the old school way) — You might need to teach your students how to make these!
-I didn’t use to have to do this when I first started teaching, but the last few years, I’ve noticed my students have no clue how to make notecards.
+I didn’t use to have to do this when I first started teaching, but lately, I’ve noticed my students have no clue how to make notecards.
 They write the term and the definition or example on the same side of the card, which leaves them no way to actually use the cards to study.

 - Re-watch course videos (especially effective for flipped classrooms)